kubevirt/community/design-proposals/vm-pool.md

 The VMPools spec contains the following tunings and values

-* **VirtualMachineRef** - (Required) A structure that points to a VMConfig object
+* **VirtualMachineConfigRef** - (Required) A structure that points to a VMConfig object
+	* **Name** - (Required) The name of the VMConfig to assign to this VMPool.
+Assumes the object type is VirtualMachineConfig and that the object exists in the same namespace as the pool.
 * **Replicas** - (Required) An integer representing the desired number of VM replicas
 * **MaxUnavailable**  - (Optional) (Defaults to 25%) Integer or string pointer, that when set represents either a percentage or number of VMs in a pool that can be unavailable (ready condition false) at a time during automated update.
 * **NameGeneration** - (Optional) Specifies how objects within a pool have their names generated
-	* **VMPrefix (Defaults to VMPool.Name)** - String representing the prefix to use for when naming VMs.
+	* **VMPrefix** - (Defaults to VMPool.Name) - String representing the prefix to use for when naming VMs.
-	* **AppendPostfixToSecretReferences: (default false)** - Boolean that indicates if VM’s unique postfix should be appended to references to Secrets in the VMI’s Volumes list.
+	* **AppendPostfixToSecretReferences** - (default false) Boolean that indicates if VM’s unique postfix should be appended to references to Secrets in the VMI’s Volumes list.
 This is useful when needing to pre-generate unique secrets for VMs within a pool.
-	* **AppendPostfixToConfigMapReferences (default false)** - Boolean that indicates if VM’s unique postfix should be appended to ConfigMap references in the VMI’s Volumes list.
+	* **AppendPostfixToConfigMapReferences** - (default false) Boolean that indicates if VM’s unique postfix should be appended to ConfigMap references in the VMI’s Volumes list.
 This is useful when needing to pre-generate unique secrets for VMs within a pool.

-* **DisruptionStrategy** - (Optional) Specifies how the VMPool controller manages scaling in and updating VMs within a VMPool
+* **UpdateStrategy** - (Optional) Specifies how the VMPool controller manages updating VMs within a VMPool
-	* **Unmanaged** - No automation during scale-in or updates.
+	* **Unmanaged** - No automation during updates.
 The VM is never touched after creation.
+Users manually update individual VMs in a pool.
+	* **Opportunistic** - Opportunistic update of VMs which are in a halted state.
+	* **Proactive** - (Default) Proactive update by forcing VMs to restart during update.
+* **ScaleInStrategy** - (Optional) Specifies how the VMPool controller manages scaling in VMs within a VMPool
-Users manually delete and update individual VMs in a pool.
+	* **Unmanaged** - No automation during scale-in.
+The VM is never touched after creation.
+Users manually delete individual VMs in a pool.
 Persistent state preservation is up to the user removing the VMs
-	* **Opportunistic** - Opportunistic scale-in and update of VMs which are in a halted state.
+	* **Opportunistic** - Opportunistic scale-in of VMs which are in a halted state.
-		* **ScaleInStatePreservation** - (Optional) specifies if and how to preserve state of VMs selected for scale-in.
+		* **StatePreservation** - (Optional) specifies if and how to preserve state of VMs selected for scale-in.
 			* **Disabled** - (Default) all state for VMs selected for scale-in will be deleted
 			* **Offline** - PVCs for VMs selected for scale-in will be preserved and reused on scale-out (decreases provisioning time during scale out)
 			* **Online** - [NOTE we can't implement this until we have the ability to suspend VM memory state to a PVC] PVCs and memory for VMs selected for scale-in will be preserved and reused on scale-out (decreases provisioning and boot time during scale out)
 Each VM’s PVCs are preserved for future scale out
-	* **Proactive** - Proactive scale-in and update by forcing VMs to shutdown during scale-in and restart during update.
+	* **Proactive** - (Default) Proactive scale-in by forcing VMs to shutdown during scale-in.
-		* **ScaleInPriority** - The priority in which VM instances are selected for proactive scale-in
+		* **Priority** - The priority in which VM instances are selected for proactive scale-in
 			* **Random** (Default) - Pick VMs by random for scale-in first
 			* **Oldest** - Pick oldest VMs by creation time for scale-in first
-		* **ScaleInStatePreservation** - (Optional) specifies if and how to preserve state of VMs selected for scale-in.
+		* **StatePreservation** - (Optional) specifies if and how to preserve state of VMs selected for scale-in.
 			* **Disabled** - (Default) all state for VMs selected for scale-in will be deleted
 			* **Offline** - PVCs for VMs selected for scale-in will be preserved and reused on scale-out (decreases provisioning time during scale out)
 			* **Online** - [NOTE we can't implement this until we have the ability to suspend VM memory state to a PVC] PVCs and memory for VMs selected for scale-in will be preserved and reused on scale-out (decreases provisioning and boot time during scale out)
 Each VM’s PVCs are preserved for future scale out
 * **AutohealingStrategy** - (Optional)
-	* **None (Default)** - VM state is preserved, even during crashloop.
+	* **None** - (Default) VM state is preserved, even during crashloop.
 No action is taken to auto recover the VM.
 	* **ReprovisionOnFailure** - VM is completely reprovisioned with persistent state refresh if the VM’s VMI terminates unexpectedly with VMI.Status.Phase=failed.
 This is useful in instances where a VM has data corruption and continues to fail liveness checks.

 ## VMPool API Examples

-**Automatic rolling updates and "Shutdown" as scale-in strategy to optimization of boot times during scale-out**
+**Automatic rolling updates and scale-in strategy with state preservation to optimization of boot times during scale-out**

 ```yaml
 apiVersion: kubevirt.io/v1